THIS IS US!

 e-mail: sramko.bendeguz@stud.semmelweis.hu

-Bendegúz is currently a second-year medical student at Semmelweis University.
-He was awarded with a 6-year Scholarship, which will provide him with an opportunity to do research during his studies as a medical doctor.
+Bendegúz is a medical student at Semmelweis University.
+He was awarded with a 6-year Scholarship from NTA (National Academy of Scientists Education), which provides him with an opportunity to do research during his studies as a medical doctor.
 His project focuses on direct neuronal reprogramming using dental pulp cells.
 In the future, Bendegúz would like to be a medical doctor with special interest in precision medicine and neurology.
 His hobbies are canoeing and making ethnographical trips.

 Roland Zsoldos – Master student

-Roland is a master student student in our laboratory.
-He graduated from ELTE earlier this year as a biologist.
-He is currently continuing his MSc studies specializing in molecular biology.
+Roland is a master student student in our laboratory from ELTE.
+He is currently continuing his biologist MSc studies specializing in molecular biology.
 He is specifically interested in the molecular aspects of neurobiology and age-related diseases.
-His project will focus on neuronal autophagy during physiological ageing using CRISPRi gene editing in induced neurons.
+His project focuses on neuronal autophagy during physiological ageing using CRISPRi gene editing in induced neurons.
 In his free time, he likes to cycle and to play video games.

 e-mail: zsolnai.palma@semmelweis.hu